kernelci/kernelci-core/doc/schema-boot.rst

             },
             "warnings": {
                 "type": "number",
-                "description": "Numbere of warnings in the boot phase" },
+                "description": "Number of warnings in the boot phase" },
             "boot_log": {
                 "type": "string",